-I arrived mid-afternoon into Denpasar.
-After running the airport gauntlet, I took a cab to Bali Breez hotel in Jimbaran (about 15 minutes south of the airport), for which I paid a slightly overpriced $10K IDR.
+I arrived mid-afternoon into Denpasar airport.
+After running the airport gauntlet (detailed more in this post), I was a little worried to find that my ATM card had been rejected by the machine.
+Despite the fact that I had called ahead, they still locked it….
+I was able to trade some of my dollars to Indonesian Rupiah at an exchange desk nearby the airport exit, just enough to get me through the next day or so.
+I took a cab to Bali Breez hotel in Jimbaran (about 15 minutes south of the airport), for which I paid a slightly overpriced $10K IDR.
 I found the hotel on Agoda.com, which is a great resource for Asian travel.
 Bali Breez has a pool, good air conditioning, and is a 5 minute walk from the beach ($32/night USD including breakfast).
 I walked down and caught the sunset at one of the many seafood restaurants on the beach.
 The view is spectacular.
 The view of the beach itself is… a little disheartening.
 Aside from the gorgeous sand is all the trash of Bali, washed up ashore.
 People, please be mindful of your waste.
 And conserve your use of plastic.

 Days 3 - 4

-I can’t recommend the Blooming Lotus Yoga retreat enough.
+The start of two full days at the Blooming Lotus Yoga retreat.
+If you are familiar with yoga at all, and would like to learn more, go here!!
+It’s a fantastic deal and a beautiful place.
 It does not matter your yoga skill level.
 They want you to connect with the spiritual aspects of yoga and meditation and to challenge yourself to improve upon where you personally are at.
 They have two yoga sessions a day, sunrise and evening, followed by delicious vegan meals.
+At mealtime you get to socialize with your fellow retreaters.
+They were, unsurprisingly, mostly female.
+However, it was a wide mix of ages, nationalities, and skill levels.
 The top-notch apartments come with shared infinity pools, and the on-site spa was worthwhile to relax even further.
 Mid-afternoons there's a shuttle in and out of Ubud in case you'd like to view any of the sites or do some shopping.

-Us yoga retreat-ers were dropped in Ubud and devoured a delicious and cheap meat-and-beer heavy lunch (our detox from 4 days of healthy vegan meals!) at Warung Biah Biah, which is along a street full of cheap, amazing restaurants.
-From there, I pulled my giant suitcase down an alleyway filled with mud and building supplies (questioning what I was getting into) to check into the Satya House in Ubud, which I had found online.
+Us yoga retreat-ers had a final session and healthy breakfast this morning.
+About a third of the group was staying as they had opted for the 7-day retreat.
+The rest of us were driven into Ubud with our luggage and let out to go on our way, freshly full of zen.
+A group of us walked through the loud, crowded streets of Ubud to find Warung Biah Biah, where we proceeded to have a delicious and cheap meat-and-beer heavy lunch (our detox from 4 days of healthy vegan meals!).
+From there, I pulled my giant suitcase back through the narrow, windy, busy streets, then down an alleyway filled with mud and building supplies (questioning what I was getting into) to check into the Satya House in Ubud, which I had found online.
 It was serviceable, cheap, conveniently located, but a largely unremarkable homestay ($20/night USD with breakfast).
 Hopefully by now they've finished the construction, as it's pretty difficult to get a suitcase through that muddy alleyway.

 This day started with a bit of humiliation.
-I had planned to rent a moped from my homestay to go snorkeling along the coast of Amed.
-However, after a 1 minute tutorial, I didn't immediately grasp how to steer and brake, and was told by the daughter of the house that no, I would drive myself and their expensive bike off a cliff.
+I had planned to rent a moped from my homestay so that I could stop at a few beaches for snorkeling along the coast of Amed.
+However, after a 1 minute tutorial from the owner’s daughter, I didn't immediately grasp how to steer and brake.
+I was sternly told by the daughter of the house that no, I would drive myself and their expensive bike off a cliff.
 She was undoubtedly right, but still, that stung.
-I ended up having the son of the owner drive me to a few locations, hanging out with the other locals under shade while I went out in the blazing sun to snorkel.
+Tip: Moped riding is a little more difficult than it looks!!
+I ended up having her brother drive me to a few locations, hanging out with the other locals under shade while I went out in the blazing sun to snorkel.
 I recommend the Japanese Wreck south of Amed if you’re nearby and are a snorkeler and not a SCUBA diver.
-Spent the afternoon lounging by the ocean (and tending to a nasty sunburn).
+After returning, I spent the afternoon lounging by the ocean (and tending to a nasty sunburn).
 Remember to reapply sunscreen often!